Structural Group Unfairness: Measurement and Mitigation by means of the Effective Resistance: Experiments

-Regarding the results of the graph intervention algorithms, we observe how edge augmentation via \ERG{} outperforms all the baseline methods on the three datasets in terms of reducing structural group unfairness.
+Regarding the results of the graph intervention algorithms, we observe how edge augmentation via \ERG{} outperforms all the baseline methods on the three datasets in terms of reducing disparities in group social capital.
 Interestingly, the larger the unfairness in the original graph, the larger the improvement after the intervention with \ERG{}.
-For example, in the case of isolation disparity, $\Delta\Rg$, the original values of 22.4, 41.62 and 276.4 improve by \textbf{60\%}, \textbf{75\%} and \textbf{87\%} after \ERG{}'s intervention in the UNC28, Facebook and Google+ networks, respectively.
+For example, the isolation disparity, $\Delta\Rg$, improves by \textbf{75\%}, \textbf{61\%} and \textbf{87\%} after \ERG{}'s intervention in the Facebook, UNC28 and Google+ networks, respectively.
 A similar behavior is observed for the other structural group unfairness measures.

-For illustration purposes, we also report results of the three versions of Algorithm \ref{alg:erp} using the three distances (DeepWalk, cosine and effective resistance) but where the added edges connect the nodes with the smallest ---instead of the largest--- pairwise distance, similar to how link recommendation algorithms work.
-We refer to these methods as the ``Strong'' version (for strong ties) and hence denote them with an ``S-'' before the abbreviation.
-The bottom part of Table \ref{tab:expfairmetrics} contains the results of edge augmentation with these variations.
-As expected, edge augmentation in this case does not significantly improve the structural group unfairness since such methods are not designed to improve the information flow in the most isolated nodes in the graph, but to connect nodes that are already structurally close to each other (foster strong ties).
+For illustration purposes, we also report the results of applying Algorithm~\ref{alg:erp} but where the added edges connect the nodes with the smallest ---instead of the largest--- $R_{uv}$, similar to how link recommendation algorithms work.
+We refer to this method as the ``Strong'' version and denote it with an ``S-''.
+As expected, strong edges do not improve the structural group unfairness since such methods are not designed to improve the information flow in the most isolated nodes in the graph, but to connect nodes that are already structurally close to each other (foster strong ties).

-Note how the edge augmentations when using DW and Cos distances still yield graphs with significant levels of structural group unfairness.
+Note how the edge augmentation when using DW and Cos distances or via the curvature (SDRF) and $\lambda_2$ (FOSR) methods yields graphs with significant levels of structural group unfairness.
 Furthermore, in the case of using DW distances, the improvement in performance worsens as the graph gets larger (Google+).
 While using Cos distance for edge augmentation improves $\Delta\Rg$ and $\Delta\Rd$, it is unable to always improve $\Delta\Bt$ due to the inherently more intricate nature of control disparity optimization.
 Unlike $\Delta\Rg$ and $\Delta\Rd$, minimizing $\Delta\Bt$ requires the precise identification of network gaps which are difficult to detect using a cosine similarity distance.
-For completeness, the social capital metrics for each group (males and females) in the three data sets are shown in \cref{tab:groupimprovement} in \cref{app:exp:gorupmetrics}.
-Note how females always have lower values of social capital ($\Rg$, $\Rd$ and $\Bt$) than males, even after the graph interventions.